mlehotay/ier/IER/IER-FAQ.md

 IER treats consciousness as **categorical**, not scalar.

 * A system either has an experiential world or it does not.
-* What varies is **the structure and content of experience**, not its existence.
+* What varies is **the organization and content of experience**, not its existence.

-Being awake, dreaming, hallucinating, meditating, or panicking are different **organizational states of the same experiential system**.
+Being awake, dreaming, panicking, meditating, or hallucinating are **different organizational states of the same experiential system**.

 There is no such thing as being “half conscious” in the experiential sense.